 identifies individualized warning signs of a crisis;

-identifies coping strategies and sources of support that persons served can implement during a suicidal crisis, as appropriate; and
+identifies coping strategies and sources of support that can be implemented during a suicidal crisis, as appropriate;

-specifies interventions that may or may not be implemented to help the individual or family de-escalate and promote stabilization.
+specifies interventions that may or may not be implemented to help the individual or family de-escalate and promote stabilization; and

+does not include “no-suicide” or “no-harm” contracts.

-Interpretation: For individuals who have been deemed to be at high risk of suicide, a safety plan includes a prioritized written list of coping strategies and sources of support that individuals can use before or during a suicidal crisis.
-A personalized safety plan and appropriate follow-up can help suicidal individuals cope with suicidal feelings in order to prevent a suicide attempt or possibly death.
+Interpretation: For people who have been deemed to be at high risk of suicide, a safety plan includes a prioritized written list of coping strategies and sources of support that people can use before or during a suicidal crisis.
+A personalized safety plan and appropriate follow-up can help suicidal people cope with suicidal feelings in order to prevent a suicide attempt or possibly death.
 The safety plan should be developed once it has been determined that no immediate emergency intervention is required.
 Interpretation: For organizations serving children and youth, when safety issues are identified, the organization:

 involves supervisory personnel in reviewing safety concerns and plans; and